Live News Articles Safety Guide Register Now ▶

 4. Submit commitment within the window.
 The window is hard-capped.
 Exchange traffic spikes near close; do not wait until the final minutes.

-If you are opening a new HTX account to participate in Primelist, registering with Invite Code rg8ee223 applies a spot trading fee discount that directly reduces cost basis on tokens you sell post-allocation.
-At 0.2% spot fees, even a modest reduction compounds meaningfully across multiple exit trades over a vesting period.
+If you are opening a new HTX account, use Invite Code rg8ee223 when registering — it applies a spot trading fee discount that reduces cost basis on post-allocation exit trades.
+At HTX’s standard 0.2% spot fee, even a modest reduction compounds meaningfully across multiple exit trades over a vesting period.

 For a side-by-side evaluation of HTX against the full competitive set, the best crypto exchanges in 2026 comparison covers fees, security posture, and product depth across seven major venues.